brucedkyle/architectures/docs/sustainability/supplychain.md

 ## Downloads

-View and download all of the **Inventory Optimisation diagrams** shown in previous sections in our open source tooling site.
+View and download all of the **Inventory Optimization diagrams** shown in previous sections in our open source tooling site.

 - PowerPoint: [Open Workflow Diagrams](./downloads/InventoryOptimisation.pptx)
 - DrawIO: [Open Schematic Diagrams](./downloads/InventoryOptimisation.drawio)